raulgotor/ams_as5600/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License (GPL).
+Distributed under the MIT License.
 See `LICENSE` for more information.